OWASP/Mobile-Threatmodel/MobileFramework.md

 ## Out of Scope
 * Review of modules/libraries used in source code, which should be covered source code analysis
 * Prioritisation of vulnerabilities, which should be handled by risk management framework
+* Motivation of threat agent
+* Method of attack
+* Likelihood of attack
+* Imapct to organisation